 Time for cocktails!
 Cocktail Wedding Reception: How To.
 Planning on a cocktail-style wedding reception and looking for ideas?
 Maybe looking for food station ideas?
 Cocktail wedding set-up and guests’ entertainment?
+Looking for cocktail wedding reception tips?
 We’re sharing traditional and non-traditional approaches and ideas on how to plan a cocktail wedding reception!

 Considering a cocktail wedding?
 Mingle, dance, eat, and have fun simultaneously!
+What a great cocktail wedding reception timeline idea!
 That’s one of the perks of doing a cocktail-style wedding reception!
+Learn more tips on how to plan a cocktail party?

 Here are the top tips for you to plan a successful cocktail wedding that will help you rock your wedding day!